Carlos-Montenegro/Portfolio/README.md

 # Portfolio
-The purpose of this repository is to provide a list of the personal data anlysis projects and online training that I have done.
+The purpose of this repository is to provide a list of some of the personal data anlysis projects and online training that I have done.

 ## Personal projects